React 19

 The app is designed around temporary working state plus exportable files.

-The main complexity of this project is in prompt design and response shaping.
+The main complexity of this project is in prompt design, provider selection, and response shaping.

-/api/generateThis endpoint asks Claude to detect the seed word language, return translated UI labels when needed, create a glossary description, and generate exactly 12 structured terms with definitions and related terms in JSON form.
+/api/generateThis endpoint asks the configured LLM to detect the seed word language, return translated UI labels when needed, create a glossary description, and generate exactly 12 structured terms with definitions and related terms in JSON form.

-/api/expandThis endpoint asks Claude for deeper explanation paragraphs and official documentation sources for a single glossary term.
+/api/expandThis endpoint asks the configured LLM for deeper explanation paragraphs and authoritative, domain-appropriate sources for a single glossary term — official docs and standards for technology, peer-reviewed journals and scientific bodies for science, primary sources for the humanities.
 It keeps the response scoped, structured, and source-oriented for the Learn More feature.

 The practical commands and environment expectations for working on it.